Defending champ Reid through to semis

 The fifth seed battled back from 4-0 down in the opening set to beat Argentinian Fernandez 7-5 3-6 6-1 in a repeat of his Rio 2016 quarter-final.

-Reid will be guaranteed at least bronze should he defeat world number one and home favourite Shingo Kunieda in their semi-final.
+Reid will be guaranteed at least silver should he defeat world number one and home favourite Shingo Kunieda in their semi-final.

 The Glaswegian initially feared his title defence was over without hitting a ball in Japan after a member of the ParalympicsGB tennis squad tested positive for coronavirus a day before the opening ceremony.